-- Choose individuals that are visible from the transect that may be observed without leaving the transect (consider visibility at peak green) - o Target individuals that are - Between 1 and 10 m from the transect - More than 10 m from roads or buildings - Prioritize individuals for monitoring that are included in productivity sampling, if feasible. - Only select individuals that may be monitored from the transect and without excessive trampling of the productivity plots. - Reduce total sampling time (i.e., stops along the loop) by selecting collocated groups of individuals of different species. - Sample individuals of same species from alternating sides of the phenology loop at alternating sample points.
+- Choose individuals that are visible from the transect that may be observed without leaving the transect (consider visibility at peak green) - Target individuals that are - Between 1 and 10 m from the transect - More than 10 m from roads or buildings - Prioritize individuals for monitoring that are included in productivity sampling, if feasible. - Only select individuals that may be monitored from the transect and without excessive trampling of the productivity plots. - Reduce total sampling time (i.e., stops along the loop) by selecting collocated groups of individuals of different species. - Sample individuals of same species from alternating sides of the phenology loop at alternating sample points. - Distribution Criteria: - Individuals of a single species should be more or less evenly distributed around the phenology loop. - There should be about 24 meters between the thirty, evenly spaced, individuals/patches of a single species for Phase I monitoring. - If it is not possible to find individuals that are evenly spaced around the transect, it is acceptable to select groups of more closely spaced individuals.

-• Distribution Criteria:

-- Individuals of a single species should be more or less evenly distributed around the phenology loop. - There should be about 24 meters between the thirty, evenly spaced, individuals/patches of a single species for Phase I monitoring. - If it is not possible to find individuals that are evenly spaced around the transect, it is acceptable to select groups of more closely spaced individuals.

-Annual and Biennial Criteria:
+• Annual and Biennial Criteria:

-- o For annuals, select a 0.25 m x 0.25 m patch (rather than an individual). - Avoid locations where selected patch is likely to be trampled accessing other phenology individuals or by technicians implementing other sampling protocols. - 1 m x 1 m patch size should only be used for perennial, woody, species, do not select this patchSize for herbaceous species. - For biennials, avoid choosing the first or the last seedling to emerge in the spring since they may not be representative of the larger population at the site.
+- For annuals, select a 0.25 m x 0.25 m patch (rather than an individual). - Avoid locations where selected patch is likely to be trampled accessing other phenology individuals or by field staff implementing other sampling protocols. - 1 m x 1 m patch size should only be used for perennial, woody, species, do not select this patchSize for herbaceous species. - For biennials, avoid choosing the first or the last seedling to emerge in the spring since they may not be representative of the larger population at the site. - If at all possible, avoid using patches to observe perennial species, consistent assessment of phenophase intensity is more difficult on patches than on individuals.